-17. Post Office Investigations
+22. Post Office Investigations

-- 17.1.
-Assertions have been made by Applicants that Post Office's investigation team has, in many cases, failed to identify the underlying root cause of shortfalls prior to initiating civil recovery action or criminal proceedings, even in those cases where Subpostmasters brought to the Auditors' or investigators' attention their own suspicions as to the underlying root causes. - 17.2.
-Many Applicants, and almost all the Professional Advisors, assert that there was inadequate investigation prior to suspension (without pay); termination; or civil/criminal action.

-- 17.3.
-In analysing these assertions it seems reasonable to consider that over the years the following has happened: - 17.4.
-Post Office's investigators seem to have defaulted to seeking a False Accounting charge, evidence of which is easily obtained and, when confronted during interview with evidence of obviously over-stated cash figures, the accused person will often readily admit to several counts of falsifying the end of Trading Period Accounts.
-Since such interviews are carried out under 'PACE' Rules, there will normally be a digital recording of any admission and that will virtually always, trigger a 'Guilty' plea by the defendant.
-As a result, Post Office investigators learned over time that acquiring such recorded admissions of False Accounting was the key to achieving relatively rapid, and (to Post Office) inexpensive, asset recovery. - 17.5.
-As a consequence of this, Post Office's investigators seem to have de-emphasized the importance of unearthing the true root cause of the "mysterious shortfalls" that Subpostmasters claimed to be suffering.
-Even when faced with requests, from Subpostmasters, for investigative help, none has been provided.
-This refusal to provide investigative support to Subpostmasters is also in line with the Standard Contract (see The Standard Contract between Post Office and its Subpostmasters above).
-Section 19, paragraph 12 of that Standard Contract states that Post Office's investigators will only engage "when crime is suspected". - 17.6.
-Even in cases where the Subpostmaster suggested that the underlying root cause might be theft by one of his or her own staff, Post Office's investigators still refused to carry out any investigative work.
-This is unsurprising given that the investigators would realise just how difficult it is even to prove that theft has occurred, let alone to identify the individual who stole the cash or goods.
-The fact that every person in a branch would have known the IDs of all others there, and may well also have known their passwords, is also relevant here. - 17.7.
-Since none of the Applicants had trained investigators available to them when the problems surfaced, no meaningful investigation work was ever carried out. - 17.8.
-Post Office's instructions to (and training of) its Investigators apparently seems to disregard the possibility that the Horizon system can be in any way relevant to their investigations.
+- 22.1.
+As a result of our investigations we have established that Post Office's investigation team has, in many cases, failed to identify the underlying root cause of shortfalls prior to initiating civil recovery action or criminal proceedings.
+This includes cases where Subpostmasters brought to the Auditors' or Investigators' attention their own suspicions as to the underlying root causes. - 22.2.
+Many Applicants, and almost all the Professional Advisors, believe that there was inadequate investigation prior to suspension (without pay); termination; or civil/criminal action. - 22.3.
+When conducting an investigation, Post Office's investigators seem to default to seeking evidence that will support a charge of False Accounting rather than an open minded investigation into the root cause of any suspected problems.
+This evidence is often easily obtained since when confronted, during interview, with evidence of obviously over-stated cash figures, the accused person will often readily admit to several counts of falsifying the end of Trading Period Accounts. - 22.4.
+These interviews will usually be recorded and, when an admission has been made, this will virtually always trigger a 'Guilty' plea by the defendant.
+As a result, Post Office investigators have found that, by recording these admissions of False Accounting, this was the key to achieving relatively rapid, and (to Post Office) inexpensive, asset recovery. - 22.5.
+As a consequence of this, Post Office's investigators seem to have de-emphasized the importance of unearthing the true root causes of the "mysterious shortfalls" that Applicants claimed to have suffered.
+Even when faced with requests from Subpostmasters for investigative help, this has often been refused.
+Regrettably, this refusal to provide investigative support is in line with the Standard Contract (see The Standard Contract between Post Office and its Subpostmasters above) but is clearly contrary to Subpostmasters' expectations. - 22.6.
+Post Office's instructions to (and training of) its Investigators seems to have disregarded the possibility that the Horizon system could be in any way relevant to their investigations.
+A consequence of this flawed approach to investigations is that many opportunities for process improvements have been missed.